collective/funnelweb/README.rst

 Funnelweb imports HTML either from a live website, for a folder on disk, or a folder on disk with html which used to come from a live website and may still have absolute links refering to that website.

+Funnelweb can only import things it can crawl, ie content linked from html.
+If your site contains javascipt links or password protected content then you may have to perform some extra steps to get funnelweb to crawl your content.

 To crawl a live website supply the crawler with a base http url to start crawling with.
 This url must be the url which all the other urls you want from the site start with.